pwhitter1/PILNet/README.md

 `torch==1.12.1 torchaudio==0.12.1 torchsummary==1.5.1 torchvision==0.13.1`

 #### Environment 2:
-Note: Only use this environment to run ComputeReferenceMultipoles.py.
+Note: Due to version conflicts, only use this environment to run `ComputeReferenceMultipoles.py`.

 `python==3.10.14`